Skip to content

 Field Type Required Description

-traceType enum TraceType No Trace type, default is TraceType.ddTrace.
+traceType enum TraceType No Trace type, default TraceType.ddTrace.

-enableLinkRUMData bool No Whether to link with RUM data, default is false.
+enableLinkRUMData bool No Whether to associate with RUM data, default false.

-enableAutoTrace bool No Whether to add Trace Header in http requests, default is false.
-This is achieved by modifying HttpOverrides.global.
-If there are modification requirements in the project, inherit FTHttpOverrides.
+enableAutoTrace bool No Whether to add Trace Header to http requests, default false.
+This is implemented by modifying HttpOverrides.global.
+If your project requires modifications in this aspect, you need to inherit FTHttpOverrides

-enableNativeAutoTrace bool No Whether to enable native network auto tracing for iOS NSURLSession and Android OKhttp, default is false.
+enableNativeAutoTrace bool No Whether to enable native network auto-tracing for iOS NSURLSession, Android OKhttp, default false.

 RUM User Data Tracking